 Also, while we did bring a nature basket, we returned everything we got back to nature at the end of the trip.
 As cliche as it sounds, we do follow this when we go outdoors: “Take nothing but pictures.
 Leave nothing but footprints.
 Kill nothing but time.”

-And lastly, since we are always asked, “What’s in Pablo’s backpack?”
+And lastly, since we are always asked, “What’s in P’s backpack?”
 Not much.
 Thin wipes, light snacks, and an insect repellant.
 We weren’t planning on making him wear one, actually.
 But a few days prior this trip, he’s been giving us his backpack so we could help him wear it, and he would wear it at home all day.
 So it just coincided for this trip and there was absolutely no forcing just so it would look cute for photos.
 He still loves and wears his backpack everyday as of writing.

 Hope this post was helpful for you!
-We are excited to do more hikes with Pablo soon!
-I really love the fact that this hiking trip was not only an achievement for us parents, but that it was an achievement for both Philip and Pablo.
+We are excited to do more hikes with P soon!
+I really love the fact that this hiking trip was not only an achievement for us parents, but that it was an achievement for both children.
 They were not carried just to be able to reach the inner parts of the forest and we the parents can say “Hey!
 We went hiking with our children.”, but they really hiked, and they explored and made discoveries they otherwise wouldn’t have discovered had we stayed home.
 It wasn’t about joining a “contest” for hiker parents and counting how many mountains our children have been to, but offering an opportunity for our children to discover more of this world and make sense of it.